 We love seeing the impact that a beautifully designed home can have.
 Here's Elizabeth's story on the journey with Homewings to her dream bedroom:

-Having moved into our house in London a few years back, I’d done my best to make it feel like a home with a personality.
+When we moved into our London house I did my best to make it feel like a home with a personality.
 I experimented with some off-the-beaten path paint colours, hung great art in the right places and spiced it up with some quirky flea market finds.
 But our bedroom remained lacklustre and I just wasn’t finding any inspiration on what to do with it.

 One weekend a friend I hadn’t seen in ages told me she’d recently used Homewings for her two bedroom flat and she gave a glowing review of how convenient and affordable it was and pulled out her phone to show me photos.